jacksonhiIIwaIker/jacksonhiIIwaIker/README.md

 hi um call me **S**unset or **J**ack , I am 14 years old

-**IWC** or just dont interact at all unless you're oomf especially after / during fsr / fts / gtc / mafia, we get pretty rude
+**IWC** or just dont interact at all unless you're oomf because im full of hate and negativity and will lash out on you
-*[ tbf im pretty pissy and rude / whiny like 24/7 either way so i dont think that matters ]*

 If you **IDENTIFY** as something **HARMFUL** plz dni if you can uhm thanks !!!!! ◝(ᵔᗜᵔ)◜